 When it’s time for an office party, do you make an appearance, make a scene or make other plans?
+Even if your attendance is not mandatory, the first piece of office party etiquette is to accept the invitation.

-While attending an office party is not usually mandatory, it’s generally considered good form to accept the invitation.
-Once you arrive, it’s important to remember office party etiquette.
+No matter if you’re an executive sending an invitation, an employee or a consultant sending an RSVP, try your best to remember your office party etiquette.
 If your conduct gets you pegged as “one to watch,” make sure it’s for the right reasons.

-1. Talk shop 'til they drop
+1. Talking shop 'til they drop

 Even though it’s a great opportunity for quality time with colleagues, an office party should be about mingling, not brainstorming.
 Be aware of people’s subtle cues if they’re looking to make a graceful exit from too much shop talk.

-2. Bring everyone down
+2. Bringing everyone down

-3. Stir up controversy
+3. Stirring up controversy

 Steer clear of contentious issues involving politics or religion.
 Opt for lighter fare instead, like your favorite restaurants, good books, interesting travel destinations or entertainment news.

-4. Drink too much
+4. Drinking too much eggnog